 Rhode Island has very specific laws for state to state gun sales.
 A person can buy a gun from any state in the country as long as they ship it to a licensed gun dealer in Rhode Island.
 The gun dealer will go through a background check on the buyer before they can pick up the gun.
 Direct private gun sales are illegal in Rhode Island, so you must go through a licensed dealer.
 That’s because Rhode Island requires background checks for all gun sales.

 Illegal gun possession is a serious crime in Rhode Island.
 A conviction on a gun charge could mean years in jail along with a hefty fine.
 If you get charged with illegal gun possession, it’s important to hire a lawyer that knows how to deal with these kinds of cases.
 A skilled weapons lawyer knows what type of defense to go with so the best chance to lighten your sentence or get you off completely.
-Click here to learn more about illegal gun possession and weapons lawyers.
+To learn more about weapon charges, illegal gun possession and weapons lawyers check the weapon offenses page.